JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- when coming from a fresh install, packages for setting up a fat full-featured build

-IPP is not on here due to lack of package-managed install and new Open CL stuff may be as good... still need to test that idea.
+IPP is not on here due to a lack of package-managed install and new Open CL stuff may be as good... still need to test that idea.
+If using IPP, use 7.1 version with static add-on.
+8.0 leaves out certain depreciated parts that OpenCV still needs.

 todo: describe the pros & cons of cmake-gui options